 You’re in town and you want a quick waterfall fix?
 And I mean really quick.
 Get your fix in Nuuanu, just a few minutes away from downtown Honolulu.
 Alapena Falls and Kapena Falls is the fastest waterfall hike on the island.
 Once you’ve parked your car, it will only take you about 3-5 minutes to reach the falls.
 Most of you won’t even break a sweat.

 Note: Kaniakapupu is a closed trail and is not open to the public.
-Only authorized groups are allowed to hike Mariner’s Ridge, including, the Hawaiian Trail and Mountain Club, and the Sierra Club of Hawaii.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+Only authorized groups are allowed to hike Kaniakapupu, including, the Sierra Club of Hawaii and the Hawaiian Civic Club.
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 The Old Pali Road Trail (sometimes called the Old Pali Highway Trail) is one that you can do relatively quickly.
 If you need an escape but don’t have much time on your hands then you might want to consider hiking the Old Pali Highway.